samkyuseo/NLCDatabase/README.md

 # NLCDatabase
 A database that searches for any television transcripts and related metadata given a keyword. <br />
 <br />
-Web Stack: MongoDB, Express, React.js, Node.js <br />
+Web Stack: MongoDB, Express, React.js, Node.js, Amazon EC2 <br />
 <br />
 Commands:
 - "npm run dev" to run the react front end and node.js backend concurrently.